EU's Barroso: ECB should oversee all banks in banking union

-* Intends to use net proceeds from notes issue to refinance certain of its existing indebtedness

-STRASBOURG, France, Sept 12 The European Central Bank should take a core role in supervising all banks in the euro zone, European Commission President Jose Manuel Barroso said on Wednesday, outlining what he said was a "quantum leap" in the move towards a banking union.
+STRASBOURG, France The European Central Bank should take a core role in supervising all banks in the euro zone, European Commission President Jose Manuel Barroso said on Wednesday, outlining what he said was a "quantum leap" in the move towards a banking union.

 "The Commission is presenting legislative proposals for a single European supervisory mechanism," Barroso told the European Parliament.